thaisgoulartf/thaisgoulartf/README.md

 <img align='right' src="https://media.giphy.com/media/dxODB9UE879RDqAh3o/giphy.gif" width="230">

-- 🔭 I’m currently working on Laboratório Bridge
+- 🔭 I’m currently working on OnSign TV
-- :woman_astronaut: I’m currently learning CSS, TypeScript, React, Kotlin and GraphQL
+- :woman_astronaut: I’m currently learning CSS, TypeScript and React
-- 🎓 Information Systems student at <a href="https://ufsc.br/" target="_blank">University of Santa Catarina</a><br>
+- 🎓 Graduated in Information Systems at the <a href="https://ufsc.br/" target="_blank">University of Santa Catarina</a><br>
 - 🌱 I'm from Florianópolis and I want to learn and live new experiences!